seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **TITUS ANDRONICUS**
 I am not bid to wait upon this bride.
 Titus, when wert thou wont to walk alone,
-Dishonour’d thus, and challenged of wrongs?
+Dishonour'd thus, and challenged of wrongs?

 *Re-enter MARCUS, LUCIUS, QUINTUS, and MARTIUS*